 - your medical records- but they are not revealed to anyone who does not need them in order to provide your care

 - be free from physical restraints unless they are absolutely necessary to keep you safe.
 If that should become necessary, they will be used following strict guidelines.

-If you have a complaint about Cary Medical Center or the care you were provided, please talk with your nurse, ask for his/her supervisor, or call our Patient Advocate at 498-1380.
+If you have a complaint about Cary Medical Center or the care you were provided, please talk with your nurse, ask for his/her supervisor, or call our Social Services department at 498-1215.
 Your concerns will be kept strictly private.

 A PATIENT’S BILL OF RIGHTS

 - You have the right to considerate and respectful care.